 The Swiss cheese plant (Monstera) is a tropical ornamental that has aerial roots growing downwards from the stem.
-These roots easily once reach the ground, giving this plant a vine-like tendency.
-The Swiss cheese plant gets its name from its large, heart-shaped leaves, which as it ages, becomes covered with holes that resemble Swiss cheese.
+These roots easily reach the ground, giving this plant a vine-like tendency.
+The Swiss cheese plant gets its name from its large, heart-shaped leaves, which as it ages, become covered with holes that resemble Swiss cheese.

 Swiss Cheese Vine Plant Info

 The Swiss cheese vine plant prefers full sun but will adapt to partial shade.
 It enjoys moist, well-drained soil.
 This plant grows best in warm conditions and requires high humidity.